|

 platform development perspective, not to mention technologically

-impractical and unappealing given that customers would need to buy a
+impractical and unappealing given that customers would have needed to

 new handset when

-opinion is the only play that keeps Boost surviving.
+opinion was the only play that kept Boost surviving.

 Conclusion - This

-is a reasonable approach, but unlikely to be the go forward strategy.
+is a reasonable approach, however, unlikely to be the go forward

 4.